OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

-Expand All Collapse All Print Microsoft Privacy StatementpspMainIntroductionModule
+Expand All Collapse All Print Microsoft Privacy Statement pspMainIntroductionModule

 Your privacy is important to us.
 This privacy statement explains what personal data we collect from you and how we use it.
+We encourage you to read the summaries below and to click on "Learn More" if you'd like more information on a particular topic.

-It applies to Bing, Cortana, MSN, Office, OneDrive, Outlook.com, Skype, Windows, Xbox and other Microsoft services that display this statement.
+The service-specific details sections provide additional information relevant to particular Microsoft services.
+This statement applies to the Microsoft services listed below, as well as other Microsoft services that display this statement.
 References to Microsoft services in this statement include Microsoft websites, apps, software and devices.

-We encourage you to read the summaries below and to click on "Learn More" if you'd like more information on a particular topic.
-The Service-Specific Details below provide additional information relevant to particular Microsoft services.